 As outlined in DVR’s current Cooperative Agreement with the Maine Department of Education (DOE), DVR has provided technical assistance to DOE and school districts on disability–specific information and resources issues and issues concerning eligibility and referral for services as requested.
 The DVR Director is the Chair of the IDEA Part B State Advisory Panel which is responsible for advising DOE on issues related to students with disabilities ages 3–20.
 The DVR director regularly presents to school groups on best practices for supporting work experience for youth through WIOA.

 The DVR Director is also a member of the State Special Education Directors’ Association (MADSEC).
 DVR and DBVI worked closely with the Maine Department of Education and developed an updated interagency Memorandum of Understanding in June 2018.
-The new version includes language detailing how the state agencies will work together to strengthen transition planning for a broader group of eligible and potentially eligible students.
+During the coming year, the MOU will again be updated to reflect technical assistance and training efforts currently being provided to Maine through the National Technical Assistance Center on Transition: the Collaborative (NTACT-C).
+In January of 2021, the Maine Department of Education issued an administrative letter expanding the age of eligibility for special education services to an individual’s 22nd birthday.
+The VR Director and a number of DVR staff have been involved in the Extended Eligibility Workgroup and joined a three-day transition summit held in the Summer 2021 with support from NTACT-C. Additionally, the DVR Director is representing DVR and the Maine Department of Labor on the LD 924 Taskforce which is charged to examine post-secondary services for young adults – particularly those with Intellectual and Developmental Disabilities.

 J. STATEWIDE ASSESSMENT